 This chart is not the originally published one, rather it is updated with the current data based on the analysis by Janco Associates, Inc. For the latest IT Employment Data click here.

-From a review of the latest BLS data, Janco has found that there was a net increase of 17,500 jobs in the last three months.
-The three month moving average shows a slight downward movement in the number of jobs added due to a revisions in the of jobs added in January and February.
-Much of this has been attributed to the harsh winter storms on the East Coast.
+From a review of the latest BLS data, Janco has found that there was a net increase of 13,500 jobs in the last three months.
+The three month moving average shows a slight uptick in the number of jobs added due to a positive revision in the of jobs added in January from a loss of 1,400 jobs to a gain of 3,400 - a 4,800 swing.